Mascot2

 Top 10 Babe Ruth Cards of All-Time

 Originally a pitcher when he entered the league with the Boston Red Sox, Babe Ruth cemented his legacy in baseball lore as a power hitter for the New York Yankees.
 The 1918 trade that brought him from Boston to New York grew to mythical proportions as the Red Sox failed to win a World Series for 86 years after he left the team.
 "The Curse of the Bambino" was eventually broken in 2004, when Boston finally prevailed as World Series Champions.
 In 1921, Babe Ruth set the single-season home run record with 59.
 He would better that total in 1927, knocking in 60 home runs.
-This record would stand for 34 years, until Roger Maris bested it by one home run in 1961.
+This record would stand for 34 years until Roger Maris bested it by one home run in 1961.

 When Babe Ruth finally hung up his cleats for good, he was a seven-time World Series champ and was named AL MVP in 1923.
-He also lead the AL in total home runs for 12 seasons and total RBI for six seasons.
+He also led the AL in total home runs for 12 seasons and total RBI for six seasons.
 Ruth was only named an All-Star on two occasions, but the All-Star game did not originate until 1933 and Ruth retired in 1935.
 He was inducted into the Baseball Hall of Fame in 1936.
 Unfortunately, Babe Ruth died only a decade later in 1948 after a battle with cancer.

-Due to the incredible values seen by Babe Ruth cards, narrowing down the list meant that a few popular cards did not make the cut.
-While time may reveal other hidden gems, the following list represents the dream checklist for many Babe Ruth card collectors.
-All the cards are worth a small (or large) fortune, and prices generally start around $5,000, and can escalate very quickly.
+While time may reveal other hidden gems, the following list represents something of a dream checklist for many Babe Ruth card collectors.
+All the cards are worth a small (or large) fortune, and prices generally start in the thousands and can escalate very quickly.
+Please note that reprints are very common across the board.

-Top Babe Ruth Cards
+Top Babe Ruth Cards to Collect

-1914 Baltimore News #7 Babe Ruth
+1914 Baltimore News Babe Ruth

 The 1914 Baltimore News Babe Ruth card is the very first card for "the Bambino," and easily his most valuable.
 The set centered around the two professional baseball teams based in Baltimore at the time.
-This included the Baltimore Terrapins from the Federal League, and the Baltimore Orioles of the International League.
-Baltimore was also Ruth's hometown, and at this time he was a virtually unknown minor league player for the Orioles.
-The image shows a very young Babe Ruth, fresh out of St. Mary's Industrial School for Boys.
-The cards were issued with blue or red fronts, and there were also back variations.
-A red PSA 1 (PR) version was sold in 2013 by Robert Edward Auctions (REA) for $450,300.
+This included the Baltimore Terrapins from the Federal League and the Baltimore Orioles of the International League.
+Baltimore was also Ruth's hometown and at this time he was a virtually unknown minor leaguer for the Orioles.

-Top 10 Babe Ruth Cards of All-Time 1Top 10 Babe Ruth Cards of All-Time 2
+Top 10 Babe Ruth Cards of All-Time 2

-1916 M101-4 / M101-5 #151 Babe Ruth
+1916 M101-4 / M101-5 Babe Ruth #151

-As the first card to show Babe Ruth as a pro, the M101 is significant for many collectors.
+As the first card to show Babe Ruth as a pro, the M101 is also significant for many collectors.
 The image shows the lean pitching phenom as a member of the Boston Red Sox.
-While not his "official" rookie card, this is the card that is widely viewed as the true Babe Ruth true rookie card.
+While not his "official" rookie card, this is the card that is widely viewed as the true Babe Ruth rookie card.
 There is some confusion because it was originally it was thought that the M101-5 set was issued in 1915 and the M101-4 set was issued in 1916.
 However, the M101-4 features an identical front and is now believed to have been released only a few months after the M101-5.
-The general consensus is that both are equally considered to be Babe Ruth rookie cards.
+The consensus is that both are equally considered to be Babe Ruth rookie cards.

 Top 10 Babe Ruth Cards of All-Time 3

-1917 E135 Collins-McCarthy / H801-8 Boston Store #147 Babe Ruth
+1917 E135 Collins-McCarthy / H801-8 Boston Store Babe Ruth #147

 Another card included in virtually identical sets, the Babe Ruth cards found in 1917 E135 Collins-McCarthy and 1917 H801-8 Boston Store are both number 147.
 The only true difference comes from the advertisers on the card backs.
 The card design greatly mirrors the M101-4 and 5 of the previous year.
 Once again, Ruth is shown in a pitching stance.
-A PSA 4.5 (VG-EX+) version was sold by REA for $65,175 in 2013.

 Top 10 Babe Ruth Cards of All-Time 4